zeromq/czmq/README.md

     //  gets a SIGTERM signal.
     extern int zctx_interrupted;

-One problem is when our application needs child threads.
-If we simply use pthreads_create() we're faced with several issues.
-First, it's not portable to legacy OSes like win32.
-Second, how can a child thread get access to our zctx object?
-If we just pass it around, we'll end up sharing the pipe socket (which we use to talk to the agent) between threads, and that will then crash ØMQ.
-Sockets cannot be used from more than one thread at a time.

-So each child thread needs its own pipe to the agent.
-For the agent, this is fine, it can talk to a million threads.
-But how do we create those pipes in the child thread?
-We can't, not without help from the main thread.
-The solution is to wrap thread creation, like we wrap socket creation.
-To create a new thread, the app calls zctx_thread_new() and this method creates a dedicated zctx object, with a pipe, and then it passes that object to the newly minted child thread.

-The neat thing is we can hide non-portable aspects.
-Windows is really a mess when it comes to threads.
-Three different APIs, none of which is really right, so you have to do rubbish like manually cleaning up when a thread finishes.
-Anyhow, it's hidden in this class so you don't need to worry.

-Second neat thing about wrapping thread creation is we can make it a more enriching experience for all involved.
-One thing I do often is use a PAIR-PAIR pipe to talk from a thread to/from its parent.
-So this class will automatically create such a pair for each thread you start.

 <A name="toc4-129" title="zstr - sending and receiving strings" />
 #### zstr - sending and receiving strings

 The zstr class provides utility functions for sending and receiving C strings across ØMQ sockets.
 It sends strings without a terminating null, and appends a null byte on received strings.
 This class is for simple message sending.

 <center>
 <img src="https://github.com/zeromq/libzapi/raw/master/images/README_2.png" alt="2">